zierka/swifter-stubs/README.md

 $(PROJECT_DIR)/Carthage/Build/iOS/NetUtils.framework
 ```

+Link against the frameworks as you would with other carthage dependencies

 ### Dynamic Loading

 Including a stub server in your production app is overly heavy so an interface has been extracted [swifter-stub-server](https://github.com/nicholascross/swifter-stub-server)